Skip to main content Skip to secondary navigation

 • Participate in outreach activities to share experiences and help publicize the program.

-*Students graduating in 2024 are exempt from this requirement.
+*Students graduating in Spring or Summer 2025 are exempt from this requirement.

 Who should apply?

 We are looking for Stanford graduate students (including coterm students) who have completed at least one computer science or symbolic systems course (with a preference for multiple courses), or multiple courses in the School of Engineering.
-All applicants should be interested in gaining tech policy experience in D.C.
+All applicants should be interested in gaining tech policy experience in D.C., but previous work in a policy role is not required.
+Students must have a graduation date no earlier than Spring 2025 to be considered.

 International students on an F-1 visa with pre-completion OPT or CPT work authorizations are eligible to apply, but in those cases fellowship placements will be limited to non-governmental organizations.